tor-oscar/beaglebone-xenomai/beaglebone-xenomai-debian.md

 	make DESTDIR=/path/to/mounted/rootfs install

-(*NOTE: In another guide gives the command for this as `mkdir staging && make DESTDIR=/path/to/mounted/rootfs install` but I (Sagar) have not understood why the 'mkdir staging &&' part is necessary, or if it in fact does anything useful.*)
+(*NOTE: The original guide gives the command for this as `mkdir staging && make DESTDIR=/path/to/mounted/rootfs install` but I (Sagar) have not understood why the 'mkdir staging &&' part is necessary, or if it in fact does anything useful.*)

 # 2 Preparing the SD Card with rootfs